Kurento/kurento/source/Architecture.rst

    Server.
 -  **Open API**: is a network API exposing the capabilities of the Content API through a `REST`:term:-like protocol based on the `JSON-RPC`:term: standard.
-To some extent, the Open API is the signaling protocol associated to the Content API.
+To some extent, the Open API is the signalling protocol associated to the Content API.
 In addition, the Open API provides a mechanism for accessing and managing Media API capabilities directly.
 -  **HTML5 SDK**: is an SDK consuming the Open API and exposing all the